Improve the accessibility of your site

 This makes your site more usable for people who rely on screen readers or keyboard navigation.
 Using semantic HTML provides a clearer structure, which can also improve your site's search engine optimization (SEO).

-Tip: You can also use the color contrast tool in the color picker to make sure your design meets Web Content Accessibility Guidelines (WCAG).
+Tip: You can also use the color contrast tool in the color picker to make your design more accessible.

 Set tags and write alt text for images